BrandsInsurance/quickbooks-ruby/README.md

 ## Reports API

-Quickbooks has an API called the [Reports API](https://developer.intuit.com/docs/0100_accounting/0400_references/reports) that provides abilities such as: business and sales overview; vendor and customer balances; review expenses and purchases and more.
+__This is now JSON supported__

-See the [specs](https://github.com/ruckus/quickbooks-ruby/blob/master/spec/lib/quickbooks/model/report_spec.rb) for [examples](https://github.com/ruckus/quickbooks-ruby/blob/master/spec/lib/quickbooks/service/reports_spec.rb) of how to leverage.
+Quickbooks has an API called the [Reports API](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/report-entities/accountlistdetail#query-a-report) that provides abilities such as: business and sales overview; vendor and customer balances; review expenses and purchases and more.

 ## JSON support